onliashish/timeseries_ttm_model_StockMarket/README.md

 fine-tuned for multi-variate forecasts with just 5% of the training data to be competitive.
 Refer to our [paper](https://arxiv.org/pdf/2401.03955v5.pdf) for more details.

-**The current open-source version supports point forecasting use-cases ranging from minutely to hourly resolutions (Ex.
-10 min, 15 min, 1 hour, etc.)**
+**The current open-source version supports point forecasting use-cases specifically ranging from minutely to hourly resolutions
+(Ex.
+10 min, 15 min, 1 hour.).
+Other lower resolutions (say weekly, or monthly) are currently not supported in this version, as the model needs a minimum context length of 512 or 1024.
+Please note that, prepending zeros to virtually increase context length to 512 or 1024 is not allowed.
+Please contact us for these resolutions.**

 **Note that zeroshot, fine-tuning and inference tasks using TTM can easily be executed in 1 GPU machine or in laptops too!!**